 *These content types should not include original (previously unpublished) research findings and may only contain minimal new supporting data.
-These non-primary articles are not eligible for Open Access and can only be published using the subscription-based publishing route.
+As they are non-primary articles they are not eligible for Open Access and can only be published using the subscription-based publishing route.

-- Main text – up to 3,000 words, excluding abstract, Methods, references and figure legends.
+- Main text – up to 3,000 words, excluding abstract, Methods, references and figure captions.